sterben-Dev10/SaveWizard-Resources/Scripts/README.md

 [pyconvert](pyconvert.py)

 > A simple script to convert Dec to Hex & vice versa.
+> Supports Floats as well, bring up the help menu to view all options `--help`

 **Usage:**
 `python3 pyconvert.py 999 -ui32` will output the hexadecimal value of 999 in 32bit integer (4 bytes) Big Endian by default,